 Egg Salad just got a Southern-style makeover!
 Made with crunchy bacon, smoky Creole shrimp, creamy hard-boiled eggs, fresh greens, and a spicy mustard-based sauce, my Cajun Egg Salad is here to change the game!
-If you love these, you will also love Cobb Salad with Jerk Shrimp and these Deviled Eggs!
+If you love these, you will also love this Ambrosia Salad, Cobb Salad with Jerk Shrimp and these Deviled Eggs!

 I’m gonna be real with y’all, egg salad has never been my jam.
 It’s not that I dislike it, it’s just not something I’ve had much.
 Tuna salad?
 Love it.
 Chicken Salad?
 A classic!
 Egg salad?
 I draw a blank.
 But, if there’s one thing I pride myself on, it’s that I’m not a super picky eater.
 I’m willing to give things a shot more than a few times before I’ve decided it’s not for me.